szq0214/DSOD/README.md

 # DSOD: Learning Deeply Supervised Object Detectors from Scratch

-This repository contains the code for the paper ["DSOD: Learning Deeply Supervised Object Detectors from Scratch"](https://arxiv.org/abs/1708.01241) (ICCV 2017).
+This repository contains the code for the paper ["DSOD: Learning Deeply Supervised Object Detectors from Scratch"](https://arxiv.org/abs/1708.01241) (To appear on ICCV 2017).

-The code was derived from the SSD framework (https://github.com/weiliu89/caffe/tree/ssd) with some new stuffs so that we could train DSOD from scratch.
+The code is based on the SSD framework (https://github.com/weiliu89/caffe/tree/ssd).

 If you use these models or find this helps your research, please cite: